Walking the Gower Peninsula, Wales

 Parking: 5 spaces available on-site

-Difficulty level: Difficult to Challenging – for experienced hikers
+Difficulty level: Difficult to fairly challenging – for regular hikers

 Explore the most scenic sections of the Gower Peninsula Coastal Path